brainboxdotcc/DPP/README.md

     cmake ..
     make -j8

-Replace the number after -j with a number suitable for your setup, usually the same as the number of cores on your machine.
+Replace the number after -j with a number suitable for your setup, usually the same as the number of cores on your machine `cmake` will fetch any dependencies that are required for you and ensure they are compiled alongside the library.

 ## 2. Run test cases